 We have also provided training and support sessions to over 830 practitioners from a wide range of services.
 The results from these projects and feedback from the training sessions have since informed the development of our CSNAT-I Training and Implementation Toolkit.
 Read more about this on the CSNAT-I Training for Practice page.

-We have also developed 10 key organisational recommendations for implementing carer assessment and support in collaboration with Hospice UK.
+Consideration of organisational structures and processes is crucial for successful implementation of evidence-based carer support in routine practice.
+We have developed 10 key organisational recommendations for implementing carer assessment and support in collaboration with Hospice UK.
 These are based on our implementation research and a large stakeholder consultation project.
 They provide the building blocks for embedding consistent carer support in any service context.